OmriKaduri/omrikaduri.github.io/_posts/2022-18-06-Using Neural Implicit Representations for Shape and Scenes.md

 ## Make it faster ##

 ### InstantNGP - Better memory vs compute tradeoff
-Basically, there are two possible directions to make the training & inference of NeRF-based methods faster: sampling **fewer** points along each ray, or sampling **faster**.
+There are two possible directions to make the training & inference of NeRF-based methods faster: sampling **fewer** points along each ray, or sampling **faster**.
 There are interesting ideas for sampling fewer points, but here I focus on sampling faster.

 Recall that DeepLS made the sampling at DeepSDF faster by incorporating a learnable voxel grid.
 However, it traded the sampling efficiency with expensive memory costs, as the memory grows cubically with respect to the grid.
 How expensive?
 For a simple grid of size 128 with 16-dimensional latent vectors, one would need to store **~33.6M grid parameters**, regardless of the MLP size (which is typically small, about 100–300K params).
 Unfortunately, simply making that grid smaller will have a severe impact on the performance and the ability to capture fine-detailed geometry.
 A better solution is needed.